JackGrence/FuzzInspector/README.md

 # then modify the ql.py and make sure it can run your target
 ```

-FuzzInspector can handle multiple fuzzer and visulize the fuzzing path.
+FuzzInspector can handle multiple fuzzer and visualize the fuzzing path.
 So you can prepare the multiple fuzzer to fuzz your target (now AFL++ only, but you can use different mode).

 `cd fuzzer_name` to prepare fuzzer enviroment: